rogueflux/Arduino-Taskphase/README.md

 # Arduino-Taskphase
-These were the Projects which I practiced during the Taskphase to learn about Arduino
+These were some Projects which I practiced during the Taskphase to get a grasp on Arduino Coding